-One day, we may be watching robotic cars race against each other at incredible speeds, devoid of drivers.
-Instead of the skill of the human taking center stage, it'll be the smarts of the AI embedded in each.
+One day, we may be watching self-driving cars race against each other at incredible speeds, devoid of human interaction.
+Instead of the skill of the person taking center stage, it'll be the smarts of the AI embedded in each.

 We've taken a step closer to that moment, as one of the early prototypes of that robotics race car series - dubbed Roborace - navigated its way around the challenging, iconic and complex Goodwood hill climb circuit in the UK.